Saint Library

 Death at Glendalough

-Died on June 3, 618 — the feast day still observed — reportedly at the age of 120, and was recognized as a saint immediately by his community; the monastery he founded and then abandoned continued to grow for centuries after his death.
+Died on June 3, 618 — the feast day still observed — reportedly at the age of 120.
+He was recognized as a saint during his lifetime, and the monastery he founded continued to grow for centuries after his death.

 1903